giovanne123/Ecoflow_Powerstream_HomeAssistant_Automation_Documentation/README.md

 Keep on testing... ;-)

 ------------------------------
+(my old nodejs solution, currently not in use because of Smartplug solution)

 ### Work in Progress: Ecoflow Powerstream's AC Output controlled from Home Assistant by using the ecoflow-powerstream-nodejs